calabozo/calabozo.github.com/statistics/tests.md

 We first calculate the mean and the variance of both groups.
-The t statistic to test whether the $$H_0$$ hypotesis is true can be calculated as follows:
+The t statistic to test whether the $$H_0$$ hypothesis is true can be calculated as follows:
 \\[ t=\frac{E[X]-E[Y]}{s_p·\sqrt{\frac{1}{n_x}+\frac{1}{n_y}}} \\]

 Where $$s_p$$ is the [pooled standard deviation](https://en.wikipedia.org/wiki/Pooled_variance), it is calculated as: